RodrigoNaves/ginan-bitbucket-update-tests/README.md

 ***
 ## Building additional dependencies

-Depending on the user's installation choice: install `PEA`-only, `POD`-only or all software packages, a set of additional dependencies that need to be built may change.
+Depending on the user's installation choice: install PEA-only, POD-only or all software packages, a set of additional dependencies that need to be built may change.
 Below, we explain building all the additional dependencies:

 First, create a temporary directory structure to make the dependencies in, it can be removed after the installation process is done: